What Is a Forceps Delivery?

 - The position of the baby’s head is unknown

-Medical professionals can prevent forceps delivery complications and birth injuries by knowing the risk of injury and when not to use this type of assisted vaginal delivery.
+Medical professionals can prevent forceps delivery complications and birth injuries by knowing the causes and risk of injury and when not to use this type of assisted vaginal delivery.
 If you or your baby were hurt by forceps during delivery, you may be able to file a lawsuit against the negligent medical professional.

 Birth Injuries Caused by Forceps Delivery Complications